 “Walking dandruff” (Cheyletiellosis) is a highly contagious skin disease caused by the large reddish Cheyletiella mites.
 It usually affects young puppies, and the mites are found mostly over the neck and along the back, causing large amounts of dry flaky skin in such areas.

 The mites cause intense itching in some dogs, but itching may be completely absent in others.

 Please visit our page on Walking Dandruff in Dogs for more information.

-As you can see, there are a lot of possible causes of canine itching.
+As you can see, there are a lot of possible skin issues that can cause a dog to feel itchy.
 If you cannot identify the cause, be sure to get the dog to the vet for testing.
 It’s not difficult to imagine that intense itching is very uncomfortable and stressful for the dog, so don’t delay getting treatment for the dog!